Revised February 3, 2018

 There are many ways that rupa can be analyzed.
 The basic “building blocks” of all rupa are the four great elements (maha bhuta): patavi (element of extension with the characteristic of hardness), apo (The element of cohesion with the characteristics of cohesiveness and fluidity), tejo (the element of heat or heat energy with the characteristics of hotness and coldness), and vayo (the element of motion or kinetic energy with the characteristics of pushing and supporting).

 - It must be noted that in many cases, the Buddha took existing terms and redefined them to be consistent with Buddha Dhamma.
 The terms patavi (earth), apo (water), tejo (fire), and vayo (wind) were thought to be the basic building blocks for matter in the pre-Buddha era, including the Greeks.
+Those terms come from the previous Kassapa Buddha, but that is for another discussion.

 - But those names have deeper meanings too; for an in depth discussion see, “The Origin of Matter – Suddhashtaka“.